FAQs

 For King Street Residence: If you plan to cook in the shared common lounge, bring dishes, pots and pans, kitchen utensils, and dishwashing equipment.

 Wireless internet is available in all residences and throughout the campus.
-You might also like to bring your own ethernet network cable, which may be more consistent than the Wi-Fi in some areas.
+However, you may want to bring your own Ethernet network cable, as Wi-Fi may be more consistent in some areas.

 If you have questions, please don't hesitate to ask!